nhatminh4403/Acme.ProductSelling/README.md

 ### Solution Structure

-This solution follows the standard Domain-Driven Design (DDD) patterns of the ABP Framework:
+This solution is split into the following modules:

 #### Core Projects (`src/`)